Urbek City Builder Game Cover

 • “I got bored after 4 hours of the process as it was laughably easy and just tedious.”

 The game lacks a traditional narrative, focusing instead on gameplay mechanics and city-building elements.
-Players can engage in missions without time constraints, allowing for creative optimization and beautification of their cities, though some feel the game imposes limitations until advanced technologies are unlocked.
-Overall, the emphasis is on gameplay rather than story development.
+Players can engage in optimizing and beautifying their cities without a time constraint, which allows for a more relaxed experience, though some feel the constraints on building can be limiting until advanced technologies are unlocked.
+Overall, the emphasis is on the mechanics of city development rather than a cohesive story.

 • “(You are free to not end the mission when you reach the goal and instead keep beautifying and optimizing; it's just that the game constrains you too hard until you've unlocked advanced techs.)”